 1. Study Before Bed

 Studying before bed can help you retain information longer, as your brain stores new memories and transfers them to long-term storage during sleep.
-Studies have shown that students who tackle their toughest subjects just before bed have better memory retention, recall and comprehension than those that don’t.
+Studies have shown that students who tackle their toughest subjects just before bed have better memory retention, recall, and comprehension than those that don’t.
 There are several schools of thought on why this is the case, but the simplest answer is that the information doesn’t get drowned out by new data during the day.
-When you study in the morning, you have the entire day of distractions to erase your memories.
+When you study in the morning, you have an entire day of distractions to erase your memories.
 Studying at night gives your brain a single focus before bed, helping you to hang on to the material longer.